Mary Christina Conquest1

 by Charles Jervas 2

-Daniel Finch, 7th Earl of Winchilsea was born in 1647.
-He was the son of Heneage Finch, 1st Earl of Nottingham and Elizabeth Harvey.
-He married, firstly, Lady Essex Rich, daughter of Robert Rich, 3rd Earl of Warwick and Anne Cheeke, on 16 June 1674.
-He married, secondly, Hon.
-Anne Hatton, daughter of Christopher Hatton, 1st Viscount Hatton and Frances Yelverton, on 29 December 1685.
-He died in 1730.
+Daniel Finch, 7th Earl of Winchilsea was born on 2 July 1647.4 He was the son of Heneage Finch, 1st Earl of Nottingham and Elizabeth Harvey.4 He married, firstly, Lady Essex Rich, daughter of Robert Rich, 3rd Earl of Warwick and Anne Cheeke, on 16 June 1674.4 He married, secondly, Hon.
+Anne Hatton, daughter of Christopher Hatton, 1st Viscount Hatton and Lady Cecilia Tufton, on 29 December 1685.4 He died on 1 January 1729/30 at age 82.4

 Child of Daniel Finch, 7th Earl of Winchilsea and Lady Essex Rich